ladyofpython/Virtual-Art-Gallery/README.md

 ## Introduction
-return-MET-art is used to return images from the Metropolitan Museum of Art (MET) using their freely available API. <br>
+return-MET-art is used to return images from the Metropolitan Museum of Art (Met) using their freely available API. <br>

 ## Terms and Conditions
-Please note that the data made availalbe from this application shall only be used as intended by the MET's Open Access Program.
+Please note that the data made availalbe from this application shall only be used as intended by the Met's Open Access Program.
 Please see https://www.metmuseum.org/blogs/now-at-the-met/2018/met-collection-api for more information.

 ## Guide
 To retrieve images from the MET clone this repository: <br>